husarnet/esp32-internet-ota/README.md

     git push
     ```

-3. After ~X minutes, after the GitHub workflow does it job, visit: `http://my-esp32:8080` URL.
+3. In ~3 minutes the GitHub workflow shoud finish it job.
+Visit: `http://my-esp32:8080` URL with a sample "Hello world" website hosted by your ESP32.

-    Of course your laptop need to be connected to the same Husarnet network - you will find quick start guide here: https://husarnet.com/docs/
+    Of course your laptop need to be connected to the same Husarnet network - you will find quick start guide showing how to do it here: https://husarnet.com/docs/

 ## Troubleshooting